ningkko/TGD_identification/README.md

-# Identification of transgender and gender diverse individuals in electronic health records
+# A deep learning approach for transgender and gender diverse patient identification in electronic health records

 This work was presented at the AMIA Annual Symposium 2022 and ICHI 2023.